zshearin/microbit/README.md

     - Create something with the block code editor
     - Change to javascript or Python and show it's the same program

-4. What it can build to - show quick demo of my current job maybe (ie login to a sugar instance or something?)
+4. What it can build to - show quick demo of my current job maybe